-Over the course of the next eight weeks, we’ll be putting a series of quick-fire questions to our Open Innovation finalists to find out a bit more about where they’ve come from and what their plans are for shaping the future of our cities.
+Over the course of our eight-week Open Innovation programme, we’ll be putting a series of quick-fire questions to our finalists to find out a bit more about where they’ve come from and what their plans are for shaping the future of our cities.

 This week, Paul Sheedy – founder and CEO of Unifi.id – is answering our questions…

 Tell us about Unifi.id and what made you start it?

 Using our super-smart card technology, Unifi.id provides the building manager with unique intelligence on the location of staff, zone-by-zone, for use in case of emergency, enabling better management and protection of the people using the building.

 The Unifi.id solution morphed from our original core focus of delivering a seamless way to communicate targeted offers to mobile phones at the right time, in the right place and to the right person.
 I had previously co-founded one of the most successful data analysis companies in the retail sector, which took loyalty card data and helped retailers understand their customers’ purchasing habits, and use those insights to create greater loyalty.